joeelsey/reminder_app_tutorial/README.md

 see if that's a good or a bad thing.

 Edit:  So far I have the basic functionality of the app.
 I can create a message and have twilio text my cell phone.
 I'm currently writing back end tests for the tutorial.

+Edit: Working out of a public folder which won't be uploaded to git.
+Once I get through making the dependencies work with each other, ember views doesn't like jquery at the moment, I will create a browserify for the public folder so a user could easily create their own.